qidi-community/ShakeTune-For-Plus4/README.md

 ## Installation

 Follow these steps to install Shake&Tune on your printer:
-  1. Be sure to have a working accelerometer on your machine and a `[resonance_tester]` section defined.
-You can follow the official [Measuring Resonances Klipper documentation](https://www.klipper3d.org/Measuring_Resonances.html) to configure it.
+  1. The Qidi Plus 4 already comes pre-installed with a working accelerometer and by default is configured with it enabled, and so there should be no additional work required for Klippain Shake & Tune to use it.

   1. Install Shake&Tune by running over SSH on your printer:
      ```bash
      cd /home/mks && wget -O - https://raw.githubusercontent.com/stew675/klippain-shaketune-for-qidi-plus4/main/install.sh | bash
      ```

   1. Then, append the following to your `printer.cfg` file and restart Klipper:
      ```
      [shaketune]